wangmj1127/rango_tests/README.md

 `python run_tests.py -u "Your GitHub repository" -s "student name" -d "YYYY-MM-DD"`

 without "".
-Alternatively, you can run each test for each chapter by copying the corresponding chapter's test into trhe "rango" directory and run (in your app directory):
+Alternatively, you can run each test for each chapter by copying the corresponding chapter's test and, "test_utils.py" and "decorators.py" into the "rango" directory and run (in your app directory):

 `python manage.py test rango.tests_chapter3`